100 Notable alumni of

 -

-Andrew Austen Luck is an American football executive and former professional quarterback who is the general manager of the Stanford Cardinal football program.
+Andrew Austen Luck is an American football executive and former professional quarterback who is the general manager of the Stanford Cardinal football team.
 He previously played in the National Football League (NFL) for seven seasons with the Indianapolis Colts.
-One of the most highly touted amateur prospects during his collegiate playing career with Stanford, Luck won the Maxwell, Walter Camp, and Johnny Unitas Golden Arm awards as a senior.
-He was selected first overall by the Colts in the 2012 NFL draft.
+Considered one of the best draft prospects in NFL history during his college football career with Stanford, Luck won the Maxwell, Walter Camp, and Johnny Unitas Golden Arm awards in 2011.
+He was selected by the Colts first overall in the 2012 NFL draft.

 -